 Where Do You Rank In His Life?

-The scale is 1-5, although realistically it's probably closer to 1-10, depending on how much a guy has going on in his life, as well as how he feels about you, will ultimately determine where you rank.
+Determining which level we rank in will depend on how much a guy has going on in his life, as well as how he ultimately feels about us.

 Where Do You Rank:

 1. Top Level: This is where you want to rank in his life.
 He values you as important in his life.
 He is making the effort to make and spend quality time with you to improve the relationship—not letting work and/or other things be the excuse.

 2. Middle Level: He cares about you, but hasn't determined to what degree or the 100% effort he was once making has definitely started to change (and not in your favor).
 Ouch!

 3. Bottom Level: He is keeping you around, but is not invested in a future with you.
 He is making little to no effort, and it shows.
 Great.

 Being in the bottom ranks usually means he views you as less important than everything else going on in his life.

 This low ranking shows by…

 - The rarity in how often you see him—everything else takes precedence in his life before wanting to see you.

 - His lack in following through—regarding promises and plans he makes with you.